0xZakk/slipbox/📄 Articles/🚉 Staged/Carpenters and Salesmen.md

 My last real job was to teach, manage, and deliver a cohort-based course.
 This was back when they were simply called bootcamps or accelerated-learning programs.

-For three years, I managed the Software Engineering Immersive course for General Assembly in Washington, DC.
+For three and a half years, I managed the Software Engineering Immersive course for General Assembly in Washington, DC.
 While it was for a large company, cohorts tended to be pretty small and tightly knit.
 My task was to build the best curriculum in software engineering out there, and I hired, managed, and trained a team of instructors to help me.

 While a lot of things from this experience are relevant when it comes to picking a cohort-based course, the most relevant was hiring instructors.
 In my time at General Assembly, I managed 12 different instructors, hiring most of them myself.
 I quickly learned to spot the difference between the good ones and the less good ones.